jhildenbiddle/docsify-tabs/docs/index.md

 1. Define a tab set using `tabs:start` and `tabs:end` HTML comments.

    HTML comments are used to mark the start and end of a tab set.
-The use of HTML comments prevents tab-related markup from being displayed when markdown is rendered as HTML outside of your docsify site (e.g. Github, GitLab, etc).
+The use of HTML comments prevents tab-related markup from being displayed when markdown is rendered as HTML outside of your docsify site (e.g. GitHub, GitLab, etc).

    ```markdown
    <!-- tabs:start -->